Research-based M.S. Degrees

 Research-based M.S. degrees are offered in the following disciplines.
 Each department administers their own application separately.
 Please visit the program websites for additional information on each degree, including application instructions, degree requirements, prerequesites, and deadlines.

 Specialized M.S.
 Degrees

-In addition to the M.S. degrees offered through the basic biomedical science disciplines listed above, the IUSM offers the following specialized M.S. degree programs.
-Please follow the links for further information on these programs.
+In addition to the M.S. degrees offered through basic biomedical science disciplines, IUSM offers the following specialized M.S. degree programs.
+For further detail on each program—please follow links below:

-Indiana University has received funding from the National Institute of Health through a K-30 grant to develop and implement the Clinical Investigator Training Enhancement (CITE) program.
+Indiana University has received funding from the National Institute of Health (NIH) through a K-30 grant to develop and implement the Clinical Investigator Training Enhancement (CITE) program.
 The purpose of this program is to prepare health care professionals for a career in clinical research.
-Following completion of the program, graduates can embark on a career in clinical research with the skills necessary to successfully compete for grant funding, conduct and analyze research findings, and publish their work in scientific journals.
-By participating in the program, CITE trainees will complete a two-year formal clinical research curriculum, at the end of which they will receive a Master of Science in Clinical Research degree.
-The program is designed for participants that already have or are in training for a doctoral degree (e.g., MD, PhD, DNS, DDS).
+Following completion of the program—graduates can embark on a career in clinical research with the skills necessary to successfully compete for grant funding, conduct & analyze research findings, and publish their work in scientific journals.
+Trainees participating in the program will complete a two-year formal clinical research curriculum, at the end of which they will receive a Master of Science in Clinical Research.
+The program is designed for participants that already have, or are in training for, a doctoral degree (e.g., MD, PhD, DNS, DDS).

-The Indiana University Genetic Counseling Program is fully accredited by the American Board of Genetic Counseling.
-This two-year program offers a specially designed curriculum to develop knowledge, skills and competency in genetic counseling; extensive clinical experience in a variety of local genetic counseling settings; supervising personnel who are certified by either the American Board of Medical Genetics (ABMG) or the American Board of Genetic Counseling (ABGC); participation in local and regional genetics education activities; and preparation of students to apply for active candidate status with the American Board of Genetic Counseling.
+The Indiana University Genetic Counseling Program is fully accredited by the American Board of Genetic Counseling (ABGC).
+Our two-year program offers a specially designed curriculum to help trainees: develop knowledge, skills, and competency in genetic counseling; gain extensive clinical experience in a variety of local genetic counseling settings; supervise personnel who are certified by either the American Board of Medical Genetics (ABMG) or ABGC; participate in local and regional genetics education activities; and, apply for active candidate status within the ABGC.
 Successful completion of the Indiana University Genetic Counseling Program will lead to a Master of Science degree in medical genetics.